gregor-i/math-parser/README.md

 ### Changelog
+#### 1.4:
+- reworked the whole library.
+It no longer uses the cake pattern, but instead uses typeclasses.
+- It now easier to construct a language and to work with it.
+No more path dependant typing.

 #### 1.3:
 - Cross compilation for scala-js
 - runtime compilation has been extracted from `math-parser` and moved into its own module `math-parser-compile-jvm`.